NotBrianZach/bza/README.md

 ## Design Decisions
-pdf-extract introduces a bunch of binary dependencies relative to alternative libraries but we want those because they enable optical character recognition on the subset of pdfs that are just scans of images (and I am guessing they are fast hopefully).

-Also it would be nice to use other binary dependencies that can read pdfs or other types of file from the command line (and have the option to pass in e.g. the current pagenumber).

 ## Naming
-The naive/correct pronounciation sounds like pizza, which is typically sliced into pieces just like we are chunking up books.
+The naive/correct pronounciation sounds like pizza, which is typically sliced into pieces just like we are sliceing up books.
 Book pizza.
 ![bzatime](bzatime.jpg)

 bza is also my initials. #branding